When a witness is giving evidence in court they cannot use what someone else

 hearsay.
 For that evidence to be introduced, your mother would have to take the

 Not all out-of-court statements are hearsay.
 For example, if an accused claims that they are dumb, you can give evidence that you saw and heard them say "I want an ice-cream".
 This evidence is not being introduced to prove that the accused wanted an ice-cream, but to prove that they can speak.
 For that reason, it is admissible.

-This means that you may give evidence that the accused said to you on the day that the victim died; "I did it.
+The most important exception to the hearsay rule is admission or confession evidence.
+Generally, it is assumed that someone would not make a statement against their own interests, so the statement must be true.
+This means that you can give evidence that the accused said to you on the day the victim died, "I did it.
 I killed him".
 Normally, this would be hearsay evidence as it is an out-of-court statement and it has been introduced to prove that the accused killed the deceased.
-However, because confessions are an exception to the rule against hearsay, that evidence will be admissible.
+However, because confessions are an exception to the hearsay rule, that evidence can be admitted in court.